Omaha Central High School

 Omaha Central High School, originally known as Omaha High School, is a fully accredited public high school located in downtown Omaha, Nebraska, United States.
 It is one of many public high schools located in Omaha.
-As of the 2015-16 academic year, Omaha Central had an enrollment of 2,552 students.
+As of the 2023–2024 academic year, Omaha Central had an enrollment of 2,674 students.

 The current building, located in Downtown Omaha, was designed by John Latenser, Sr. and was built between 1900 and 1912.
 It is the oldest active high school building in the city.

 History

 On November 10, 1859, Omaha Central High School began as Omaha High School in the Nebraska Territory capitol building.
-In 1869, after the territorial government was removed from Omaha, the capitol building was donated to the City of Omaha by the Nebraska state government for educational use only.
+In 1869, after the territorial government was removed from Omaha and moved to Lincoln, the capitol building was donated to the City of Omaha by the Nebraska state government for educational use only.
 In 1870, it was demolished.
-In 1872, it was replaced by a four-story building that hosted kindergarten through twelfth grades.
+In 1872, it was replaced by a four-story building that hosted kindergarten through twelfth grades, designed by Gurdon P. Randall in the Second Empire style.
 In 1900, a new building was begun that encircled the second school, which was dismantled by 1912.
 Kindergarten through eighth grade were moved to the neighboring Central Elementary School.
 A gym was added to Central in 1930, and this building is still in use today.